 As a result of their cutting-edge electric drivetrains and effective internal combustion engines, HEVs are also more ecologically beneficial.

-Here is a quick explanation of the top 5 processes to assist in your understanding of how a hybrid electric vehicle works:
+Here is a quick explanation of the top 5 processes to assist in your understanding of how a Hybrid Electric Vehicle (HEV) works:

 1. Reversing pace after a stop

 An electric motor that uses the hybrid battery as its power source first propels the vehicle forward.

 The gasoline engine and electric motor can operate separately or in combination when traveling at high rates of speed.

 3. Vigorous Acceleration

 The gasoline engine gives the automobile its power at high rates and during hard acceleration.